HoudiniGraphql/houdini/CONTRIBUTING.md

 ### Internal GraphQL schema

-There are a number of features of houdini which rely on bits that aren't defined in the project's schema.
-For example, the connection mutation API takes advantage of fragments that are defined by looking at which fields are tagged with the `@connection` directive (which is also part of houdini's internal schema).
-These extra bits are added to the project schema in the [schema transform](./packages/houdini/cmd/transforms/schema.ts) and are [removed from the document](./packages/houdini/cmd/generators/artifacts/index.ts#108-110) before generating the artifacts.
+There are a number of features which rely on things that aren't defined in the project's schema.
-Note that the connection fragments are currently defined in a [separate transform](./packages/houdini/cmd/transforms/connections.ts) that looks at every document in a project and adds the required fragments to the pile.
+Most these additions are added in the [schema transform](./packages/houdini/cmd/transforms/schema.ts) and are eventually removed from the document to prevent the server from encountering anything unknown.
+The fragments used for connection mutations are currently generated in a [separate transform](./packages/houdini/cmd/transforms/connections.ts) that looks for every field marked as a connection and adds the appropriate fragments to the pile.
+Since these fragments definitions are passed along to the server as part of the [composeQueries transform](./packages/houdini/cmd/transforms/composeQueries.ts) they don't need to be removed and are used to make sure the server returns the data needed for the operation.
+Wether they are removed or not, these additions provide the various generators with the necessary meta data to encode the correct behavior in the final artifact.

-### Connection Operations
+### Document Artifacts

+It's helpful to keep in mind the shape of the artifacts that the `generate` command produces.
+Rather than outlining them in this document (which would likely go stale quickly) I recommend looking at the [artifact snapshot tests](packages/houdini/cmd/generators/artifacts/artifacts.test.ts) to see what is generated in various situations.
+At high level, the `raw` field is used when sending actual queries to the server and the `selection` field is structured to save the runtime from wasting cycles (and bundle size) on parsing and "understanding" what the user wants when they provide a specific query.
+For more information about how these are used, see the [runtime section](#the-runtime).

 ## The Preprocessor